- Mike Grayum, Director, Northwest Indian Fisheries Commission

 Over 40 organizations, representing diverse philosophies and encompassing most of the region’s fisheries and marine research and management complex, are working together on this massive transboundary effort.
-Long Live the Kings (LLTK) and project partner Pacific Salmon Foundation (PSF) of Canada are coordinating it: creating funding mechanisms in the US and Canada to support the needed research, managing the collaborative research activities, establishing and maintaining outreach and communications for the project, and helping translate the research results into management actions.
+Long Live the Kings (LLTK) and project partner Pacific Salmon Foundation (PSF) of Canada are coordinating it: creating funding mechanisms in the US and Canada to support the needed research, managing the collaborative research activities, establishing and maintaining project communications, and helping translate the research results into management actions.

 The outcomes of this extensive international effort will be instrumental in informing and prioritizing management decisions to advance the recovery of salmon and steelhead, increase sustainable fishing opportunities, and improve the health of the Salish Sea.

 Economic - Reestablishing coveted Chinook, coho and steelhead populations will have a tremendous economic up-side for recreational, commercial and tribal fisheries and related industries such as tourism.

 Environmental- Salmon serve as a key indicator of the condition of the Salish Sea.
 Addressing what’s driving salmon declines in the Salish Sea will also influence challenges facing other species (i.e. killer whales) and move us toward a healthier and more productive environment for the region’s people.

 Cultural - Pacific salmon are iconic: significant across ethnic and cultural lines.
 Their health preserves tribal treaty obligations and sustains a sense of place for the people of Washington State and British Columbia.

 Funding – We Are on Our Way But Still Need Your Help!